hellokathylee/hello/README.md

 - 👋 I’m [@hellokathylee](https://github.com/hellokathylee) — So nice to meet you!
 - 🌱 I’m currently learning Java, but also had some experience with Python, Visual Basic, and C#.
 - 🌠 Apart from doing schoolwork you can find me [drawing](https://www.behance.net/hellokathylee), organizing things or watching some cooking videos.
-- ✨ I’m looking to collaborate on anything!
+- ✨ I’m open for project collaborations!